-Duke of Edinburgh's International Award subscribes to its code of orga cs for working with young people.
-All schools and other nisations, which cooperate with the Award need to have and ere to their internal rules and procedures for working with young ble.
-Relevance of AIRR dimensions Antie cipation is very important as youth employment and all, I epreneurship are not problems that can be solved once and for because different generations of young people face different enges. isiveness is also very important, because all relevant stakeholders to be involved in the policy design in order to develop feasible ies.
-Inter a thr evaluater assessment is ensured as the Foundation Duke of Edinburgh's mational Award - Bulgaria makes an annual action plan, based on ree-year strategy.
-The plan is assessed twice a year in order to uate which activities are successful and should be given more nation and which need to be revised or cancelled as non- luctive. char Four chan Neve dimension of responsiveness/adaptability has been a crucial acteristic of the Duke of Edinburgh's International Award.
-The adation works globally, and it would be very difficult to make ages that would be appropriate for all of the involved countries.
-Eartheless, due to good management, many internal processes and king methods were successfully changed in 2020. stakeholder within the and territory in the context of the chosen policy focus worl advertee the ended of the activities of the Foundation are related to youth employment entrepreneurship as the primary objective of the programme is elp young people, aged 14-24, find their purpose and place in the d by developing their skills and cultivating their spirit for enture and sense of volunteering in their community.
-Therefore, employees of the Foundation are very well acquainted with the ds of youth in Bulgaria, as well as with the obstacles before this cy area.
-Stakeholders with high levels of interest in relation to RRI in practice Foundation could engage in promoting the RRI and AIRR ciples, most of which are the pillars behind its philosophy.
+The Duke of Edinburgh's International Award subscribes to its code of ethics for working with young people.
+All schools and other organisations, which cooperate with the Award need to have and adhere to their internal rules and procedures for working with young people.
+Relevance of AIRR dimensions Anticipation is very important as youth employment and to the stakeholder entrepreneurship are not problems that can be solved once and for all, because different generations of young people face different challenges.
+Inclusiveness is also very important, because all relevant stakeholders need to be involved in the policy design in order to develop feasible policies.
+Self-assessment is ensured as the Foundation Duke of Edinburgh's International Award - Bulgaria makes an annual action plan, based on a three-year strategy.
+The plan is assessed twice a year in order to evaluate which activities are successful and should be given more attention and which need to be revised or cancelled as non-productive.
+The dimension of responsiveness/adaptability has been a crucial characteristic of the Duke of Edinburgh's International Award.
+The Foundation works globally, and it would be very difficult to make changes that would be appropriate for all of the involved countries.
+Nevertheless, due to good management, many internal processes and working methods were successfully changed in 2020.
+Importance / role of the stakeholder within the territory in the context of the chosen policy focus The activities of the Foundation are related to youth employment and entrepreneurship as the primary objective of the programme is to help young people, aged 14-24, find their purpose and place in the world by developing their skills and cultivating their spirit for adventure and sense of volunteering in their community.
+Therefore, the employees of the Foundation are very well acquainted with the needs of youth in Bulgaria, as well as with the obstacles before this policy area.
+Relevance of the stakeholder to the objectives of RRI- LEADERS.
+Stakeholders with high levels of interest in relation to RRI in practice How can stakeholder contribute to the adoption of RRI principles and the AIRR dimensions within territorial governance?
+The Foundation could engage in promoting the RRI and AIRR principles, most of which are the pillars behind its philosophy.
+Website of the organisation https://intaward-bg.org/